cloudbearings/jresponder/README.md

 ## An email autoresponder written in Java

+# COMING SOON! - This thing is still work in progress, big time.
+You have been warned ;)

 # Introduction

 JResponder is a relatively simple autoresponder email system.
 Meaning you hook it up to your website so people subscribe to your mailing list and they are automatically sent a series of emails at particularly chosen intervals.